Achilles Tendon Rupture: causes, symptoms and treatments

 In this video, a UFAI Achilles rupture patient demonstrates Achilles tendon strength just 3 months after the PARS procedure.

-At the University Foot and Ankle Institute, we utilize the percutaneous Achilles repair system (or PARS) minimally invasive technique for a faster and more aesthetically pleasing recovery than traditional methods.
+At the University Foot and Ankle Institute, we utilize the percutaneous Achilles repair system (or PARS) minimally invasive technique.
+This surgical technique offers a faster and more aesthetically pleasing recovery than traditional methods.

-The benefits of the minimally invasive PARS surgical technique allows for a very small incision, much less scarring, and a cleaner, speedier recovery.
+The benefits of the minimally invasive PARS surgical technique allow for a very small incision, much less scarring, and a cleaner, speedier recovery.
+Our recovery process has resulted in weight-bearing and physical therapy, often at four weeks, and a return to sports activity at about three months.
 Read more about the PARS procedure here.

 Save